r4dixx/discord-quotebot/README.md

     - Copy/paste your application client ID in the `client` field.

     - Copy/paste your bot account token in the `token` field.

+    - Copy/paste your guild ID in the `server` field.

     - Copy/paste your user ID in the `captains` field.